 The Tracker of Climate Strategies for Transport enables you to get a clear picture of ambition, targets and policies in NDCs and Long-Term Strategies by countries to support sustainable transport.
 It is currently in its beta stage, so please feel free to share your thoughts and comments with us and help us improve the Tracker over time!

-The Tracker of Climate Strategies for Transport was developed by the SLOCAT Partnership on Sustainable, Low Carbon Transport and the Advancing Transport Climate Strategies in Rapidly Motorising Countries (TraCS) project that is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and financed by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
+The Tracker of Climate Strategies for Transport was developed by the SLOCAT Partnership on Sustainable, Low Carbon Transport and the Advancing Transport Climate Strategies in Rapidly Motorising Countries (TraCS) project that is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and financed by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.

 |We encourage you to use the tracker for your own work and research.
 Find relevant instructions in this how-to use guide.
 The summary analysis shows the major results of the tracker.
 The key insights and good practices of this analysis can be retrieved here.|